jake-the-dev/A-Pets-Life/README.md

 dotenv files for secure credentials
-MondoDB Atlas and Compass are both the same for viewing db data. router.get('/', (req,res)) vs router.route("/").get((req, res) Todo tree from the marketplace
+MondoDB Atlas and Compass are both the same for viewing db data. router.get('/', (req,res)) vs router.route("/").get((req, res) You have to use CORS before you specify routes. app.use("/") has to be last otherwise it'll be the default.
+Can't access "/memory" Todo tree from the marketplace
 The precision of capitalisation of db fields.
 Couple hours of frustration there.
 That I don't really care for Bootstrap / react-bootstrap's jsx implementation.